+advanced standing

-advanced standing means acknowledgement by the University of relevant prior academic achievement or relevant experience, usually in the form of a reduced volume of learning, or credit points that count towards the requirements of an award course.
+means acknowledgement by the University of relevant prior academic achievement or relevant experience, usually in the form of reduced volume of learning, or credit points that count towards the requirements of an award course.

-appended honours
+appended honours course

-course

-means a course that leads to an award of a degree with

-honours where the honours component is undertaken after the student has met the course requirements for the degree (without honours).
+means a course that leads to an award of a degree with honours where the honours component is undertaken after the student had met the course requirements for the degree (without honours).

+applicant

-applicant means an applicant for admission to any course governed by this policy.
+means an applicant for admission to any course governed by this policy.

+assessment

-assessment means the process of measuring the performance of students to their academic results.
+means the process of measuring the performance of students (as in examinations, assignments and other assessable work) that enables students to monitor their progress and contributes to their academic results.